Anthony Foley: Personal life and death

 He was married to Olive; the couple had two children.
 His father Brendan Foley and sister Rosie Foley also played rugby for Ireland.
 Foley played Gaelic football for his local GAA club Smith O'Briens in the parish of Killaloe, County Clare.
 He lined out for Smith O'Briens GAA club in a Munster junior club football semi-final in 2010.
 He played inter-county hurling for Clare at underage level alongside former Munster rugby player Keith Wood.

 Foley was nicknamed 'Axel', after the Beverly Hills Cop character.

 Foley died in his sleep on 16 October 2016, while staying at a hotel in the Paris suburb of Suresnes with the Munster squad; heart disease had caused an acute pulmonary edema.
 The team was preparing to face Racing 92 in its opening game of the 2016–17 European Rugby Champions Cup.
 The match was postponed as a result of Foley's death.
 President Michael D. Higgins and then-Taoiseach Enda Kenny made tributes to Foley, and the Irish flag flew at half mast at government buildings in Munster.

 Foley was brought home to Ireland on Wednesday 19 October 2016.
 His funeral took place on Friday 21 October 2016 at St Flannan's Church in Killaloe, County Clare.

 On 22 October 2016, in the first game after Foley's death, Munster beat Glasgow 38–17 at a sold-out Thomond Park.
 Tributes were paid to Foley before, during and after the game and the number 8 jersey was retired for the game, with CJ Stander wearing the number 24 for the occasion.
-Before their historic first ever win against New Zealand in Soldier Field, Chicago on 5 November 2016, the senior Irish men's team paid tribute to Foley by forming a figure of 8, led by Munster's CJ Stander, Simon Zebo, Conor Murray and Donnacha Ryan, to face the All Blacks Haka.
-Ahead of a game against Munster on 11 November 2016, the Māori All Blacks team paid tribute to Foley by placing a jersey with his initials on the halfway line before performing a Haka.
+Before their historic first ever win against New Zealand in Soldier Field, Chicago on 5 November 2016, the senior Irish men's team paid tribute to Foley by forming a figure of 8, led by Munster's CJ Stander, Simon Zebo, Conor Murray and Donnacha Ryan, to face the All Blacks' haka.
+Ahead of a game against Munster on 11 November 2016, the Māori All Blacks team paid tribute to Foley by placing a jersey with his initials on the halfway line before performing a haka.
 Māori captain Ash Dixon then presented the jersey to Foley's sons.
 Munster went on to win the historic game 27–14.
 On 7 January 2017, further tributes were paid to Foley when the rescheduled Round 1 fixture between Racing 92 and Munster took place.
+At Ireland's World Cup Quarter Final match against the All Blacks on 14 October 2023 the team again formed a figure of eight when they faced the haka in tribute to Foley.